HPCBio/Mayo-RNASeq/README.md

 $ sbatch STAR-alignment.sh

 ## Run featureCounts on 4 alignment files to get gene counts.
 ### This takes ~1 minute per sample to run.
-Runs all 4 samples at once, so may take up to 4 minutes depending on how long they're waiting for resources.
+Runs all 4 samples at once, so could take 1-4 minutes total depending on how long they're waiting for resources to open up.
 $ sbatch featureCounts.sh

 ## Run edgeR statistical analysis.
 This takes ~X minutes to run